SooLee/gatk-docker/README.md

 ## Steps

 Each of the following shell scripts executes a step of the bwa-gatk-based variant calling pipeline.
-(In the order displayed)
+(In the order displayed).
+These scripts are under /usr/local/bin/run_scripts/ inside the container.

 #### split_fastq.sh